jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab14.md

 To prevent adding reset logic onto every such block RAM, and incurring the cycle overhead to reset all elements in the RAM, specify the default ```syn.rtl.reset=control``` reset mode and use the RESET pragma or directive to identify individual static or global variables to be reset.

-Alternatively, you can use the ```syn.rtl.reset=state``` reset mode, and use the RESET directive ```off``` option to select which individual static or global variables to not reset.
+Alternatively, you can use the ```syn.rtl.reset=state``` reset mode and the RESET directive ```off``` option to select which individual static or global variables not to reset.

 Finally, depending on the hardware device or platform of your choice (UltraScale+ or Versal, etc), there can be differences in how block RAMs and URAMs are initialized and/or reset.
-In general, Vitis HLS supports two types of reset: one is when the device is powered on (and also termed as power-up initialization or power-on reset), and the second is when a hardware RESET signal is asserted during device execution.
+In general, Vitis HLS supports two types of reset: when the device is powered on (and also termed as power-up initialization or power-on reset), and when a hardware RESET signal is asserted during device execution.
 The following shows the differences in behavior for the different memory resources:

 * Initialization Behavior: Applies to all block RAMs on all platforms and only to Versal URAMs.
 This is the behavior during power-on initialization (or power-on reset).

 * Maintaining an “initial value array” and “runtime array” if the array is read/written.
-This applies to both block RAMs and URAMs and this corresponds to the hardware “RESET” signal during device execution.
+This applies to block RAMs and URAMs and corresponds to the hardware “RESET” signal during device execution.

  URAMs do not support a read-first output write_mode (unlike block RAMs) when a read and a write to the same address is mapped to the same memory port.
 Block RAM supports the following write-modes: ```write thru```, ```read first```, ```no change```.
 URAM only supports ```no change```.
 Vitis HLS will issue the following warning message when it cannot schedule memory operations in the same cycle on a URAM port: